Ileolami/Aboutme/clwqw6mwf000109jtdojwfla1.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1716931263126/f1e2fcf3-578d-4f5d-bb91-e7661255ebb2.png align="center")

 Recently, GoatCoinSTX launched a SocialFi platform, which stands for Social Finance.
-This is the first brand community campaign application on Bitcoin, allowing users to earn $MEMEGOAT on Twitter by:
+This is the first campaign application on Bitcoin.
+The socialFi is a platform to enable projects promote thier tokens and build awareness to enable the have a successful sale launch.
+It allow users to earn $MEMEGOAT on Twitter by:

 1. Promoting crypto projects